danielfett/draft-dpop/mainmatter.md

 DPoP does not ensure the integrity of the payload or headers of requests.
-The signature of DPoP tokens only contains the HTTP URI and method, not, for example, the message body or other request headers.
+The signature of DPoP tokens only contains the HTTP URI and method, but not, for example, the message body or other request headers.

 This is an intentional design decision to keep DPoP simple to use, but as described, makes DPoP potentially susceptible to replay attacks where an attacker is able to modify message contents and headers.
-In many setups, the message integrity and confidentiality provided by TLS is sufficient to provide a reasonable level of protection.
+In many setups, the message integrity and confidentiality provided by TLS is sufficient to provide a good level of protection.

 Implementers that have stronger requirements on the integrity of messages are encouraged to either use TLS-based mechanisms or signed